Los Angeles Dodgers seek media rights auction

 The team also demanded a slew of documents from Major League Baseball in possible anticipation of a showdown with the game's commissioner who rejected a similar proposed media deal earlier this year.

-The team blamed its June bankruptcy on Commissioner Bud Selig's refusal to approve a proposed $3 billion, 17-year media rights deal with Fox, a division of News Corp.
+The team blamed its June bankruptcy on Commissioner Bud Selig's refusal to approve a proposed $3 billion, 17-year media rights deal with Fox, a division of News Corp (NWSA.O).

 The auction that the team proposed in court documents filed on Friday requires the Dodgers to break its current broadcast agreement with Fox.
 That contract grants Fox exclusive negotiating rights until the end of November 2012.